Complaint Handling Code 2024 FAQs

 We provide a range of services and are concerned prioritising complaint handling will remove resources from other services which could lead to more complaints.

-The landlord is expected to suitably resource its complaints function.
+The landlord is expected to suitably resource complaint handling.
 While an increase in complaints may be seen in the short term, the landlord will start to notice the benefit of having increased oversight of service provision through complaints.
 Prioritising complaint handling and providing a robust complaint service will support the landlord by providing insight on recurring issues, highlight the strengths and weaknesses within the landlords' services and opportunities for the landlord to review and make improvements.

 -

-What does it mean by all relevant staff should be suitably trained.
-Should this not just be the complaint officer who deals with complaint handling?
+What does it the Code mean by ‘all relevant staff should be suitably trained’.
+Can this be just the complaint officer who deals with complaint handling?

 Landlords should provide suitable guidance and training to all staff that will be involved with complaint handling and not just its ‘complaint officer’.
-This will ensure that staff understand what is required within their role when dealing with complaints such as how to log them, the timescales involved and what a resident can expect in the process.
+This will ensure that staff understand what is required within their role when dealing with complaints.
+This may include how to recognise and pass on a complaint to the appropriate person within the landlord, how to log complaints, the timescales involved and what a resident can expect in during the process.
 Information about a landlord’s complaints procedure should be available in several ways and this should include via its staff.

 The complaint handling process